laravel-shift/streamlined-laravel/README.md

 # Streamlined Laravel
-This project contains a default Laravel 6.5.2 modified to a proposed, streamlined Laravel application. **This is not functional**.
+This project contains a default Laravel 8 application modified to a proposed, streamlined Laravel application. **This is not functional**.

 It serves as a reference, with the goal of sparking ideas and conversation to advance the developer experience for future version of Laravel.